 The Hedera network looks to achieve this by allowing developers and users to achieve the same results as popular networks like Ethereum and Blockchain while offering improved energy efficiency, security, and stability, as well as fasters and fairer transactions.

 The team behind the network believes in the existence of 5 fundamental obstacles that prevent the acceptance of the technology by enterprises: Performance, security, governance, stability, and regulatory compliance.

-By focusing on overcoming these obstacles, the Distributed Ledger Technology (DTL) will move forward as a whole and reach its full potential which will, in turn, earn the trust of mainstream markets and result in mass adoption.
+By focusing on overcoming these obstacles, Distributed Ledger Technology (DTL) will move forward as a whole and reach its full potential, which will, in turn, earn the trust of mainstream markets and result in mass adoption.

 The network is powered by the HBAR token, which users are required to acquire before being able to perform transactions and operate applications running in the network.
 This token can also be used to passively gain rewards by staking as well as improving the security of the network.